ericbulloch/kwmd/write_ups/flow.md

 # Port Scanning

 I have added information about this on my [nmap tool](../tools/nmap.md#port-scans) page in the Port Scans section.
+There are 2 commands that I generally run and the provided link explains in details what they are doing.
+Here are the commands:

+`nmap -p- -Pn -T5 -v target.thm`

+and

+`nmap -p 22,80, -A -Pn -v target.thm`

 # Website